Originate/exosphere/tutorial/part_2/part_2b/14_write_setup_script.md

 Takeaway:
-> Exosphere provides a way to safely and seamlessly deploy
+> The Exosphere runtime provides a way to safely and seamlessly deploy
 > new services into the existing service fleet.